mind-inria/hidimstat/tools/documentation_developer/how_to_contribute.rst

    What to know before you begin
    -----------------------------

-   To understand the purpose and goals behind skrub, please read our :ref:`vision statement <vision>`.
+   To understand the purpose and goals behind HiDimStat, please read our :ref:`vision statement <vision>`.

-    If you're interested in the research behind skrub, we encourage you to explore these papers:
+    If you're interested in the research behind HiDimStat, we encourage you to explore these papers:
+    ADD REFERENCES

 Reporting bugs
 --------------